Rhoban/workspace/README.md

     ./workspace install:public_2019 rhoban/kid_size_public.git
     ./workspace install:public_2019 rhoban/env_public.git

+In order to use the latest public release for all repositories, each time a `./workspace install` command is specified, rather use:
+`./workspace install:public_2019`

 Notes:

 - You should make a fork of `rhoban/env_public` in order to have the configuration